FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 Lighting was a significant factor which impeded the process as I needed to find a balance between showing the cloud while also conveying to the audience that the room is dark.
 Using basic recording tools (e.g. webcam on laptop) presented a challenge as it was difficult to strike a balance between the appropriate amount of lighting and grainy footage.

-\*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\* Being able to best represent the alarm and convey it to the viewer was definitely a point of focus for the team.
+\*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\* Being able to best represent the alarm and convey it to the viewer was definitely a point of focus.
 The original idea was to have the actor interact with settings manually, however that seemed to be the less streamlined choice.
+Setup was shown for the first option only to condense time, although the tradeoff would be that the instructions for the Alexa command would be made explicit in the video.

 ## Part C. Prototype the device